DNM1008/Computer-Vision/README.md

 - Debug and ensure that the programs work in more edge cases
 - Eventually test and compile code into executables for easier deployment
-- Test out other viable models (RT-DETR) is being tested
+- Test out other viable models (RT-DETR)
 - Solve other problems that face banks.